 Plastics that are not bottles but meet recyclable criteria, such as #1 HDPE plastics, may be recycled if they are clean.
 Reusable building materials and furniture may be repurposed with advanced notice.

-Tenants are encouraged to work with Mark Bettin, VP of Engineering & Sustainability, to discuss office diversion options, including purchasing compostable products and reducing waste creation.
+Tenants are encouraged to work with Kevin Dick, Sustainability Consultant, to discuss office diversion options, including purchasing compostable products and reducing waste creation.

 Site Management and Green Cleaning